Erik Copes: Collegiate career

 Copes played all 27 of his team's games as a freshman, although he saw limited playing time.
 He recorded 51 blocked shots, which was the fifth-highest season total in school history.
 His shot-blocking average, of 1.9 per game, was also the third-highest in program history.
 Copes finished off his first season at the collegiate level averaging 3.3 points and 3.7 rebounds.
 As a sophomore, the big man led the Patriots in rebounding, grabbing 6.0 per game, and started in all 34 of his team's games.
 He also averaged 1.1 blocks, putting him ninth in the CAA under that category.
 On February 23, 2013, Copes made a 12-foot jump shot with 0.5 seconds left to defeat William & Mary.
 He said that it was his first game-winning shot of his life.
 On March 19, Copes made another game-winner, recording a tip-in shot with 0.6 seconds in regulation to push George Mason past the College of Charleston at the College Basketball Invitational (CBI).
 He also put up a career-high 14 points.
 In his junior season, Copes played 25 games but appeared on the starting lineup in only 14 of them.
 On February 12, 2013, he tied his career-best rebounding total vs UMass on with 15 rebounds against Cady Lalanne.
 Copes also recorded a season-high of 12 points.
 As a senior, he suited up for four games but was not a part of the Patriots' starting lineup.
-But on December 17, 2015, he left the program due to personal reasons.
+But on December 17, 2015, he left the program for personal reasons.
 George Mason head coach Paul Hewitt respected the decision, saying, "I understand he needs to devote more time to other matters in his life that are more important than basketball."